Voravity/G1-Fitness/README.md

-**G1 Fitness** is a fitness tracking web application that allows users to log workouts, track meals, and monitor progress.
-The app is built with a modern full-stack architecture using React, Express, and MySQL.
+**G1 Fitness** is a fitness companion web application that allows users to log workouts, check meal nutrition, and monitor progress.
+The app is built with a modern full-stack architecture using React, Express, and SQLite3.

 **Features**